 Second Shootr can even help you before you’ve nailed the gig because you can keep lists of easily forgettable questions to ask at your first meeting.
 And this can be especially comforting for beginners who need to keep all their ducks in a row.

-Second Shootr has a really great web site too!
-Check it out.
+Second Shootr has a really great web site too!.

 Oh that note, there are other apps out there to tell you the sunrise/sunset times if that’s more up your alley.